paulmayer-fullstacker/underworld-wizards/readmeSolution.md

 ### GitHub:

-The source and dependency files have been pushed to my GitHub 'BlogPost' repository for public access at https://github.com/paulmayer-fullstacker/BlogPost.
+The source and dependency files have been pushed to our GitHub 'underworld-wizards' repository for public access at https://github.com/paulmayer-fullstacker/underworld-wizards.
 Before pushing to gitHub, a .gitignore file was created to exclude (ignore) the node_modules dependency directory and the environmental variable (.env file).
 The addition of this line in the .gitignore file 'node_modules/' causes git to ignore a node_modules directory, held within any subdirectory.
 The addition of a line containing '.env', will causes git to ignore a .env file, held within any subdirectory.

 ### Render:

-It was intended to deploy the Tech Blog application to the Render hosting site, for public access.
+It was intended to deploy the Micro Blogging application to the Render hosting site, for public access.
 However, Render no longer supports direct hosting of MySQL databases.
 Render does provide a fully managed PostgreSQL service, but this would require significant backend recoding, to accommodate the new SQL dialect.
 The author experimented with the option of deploying MySQL as a Private Service (SQL deployed to a Docker container hosted on GitHub) that React could access over the Internet.
 Unfortunately (discovered after much time and effort), React does not support Private Service access on its free tier.
 Deployment to Render was considered too arduous, and was thus withdrawn from this submission.

-### YouTube:

-In lieu of the Render shortfall, a short video illustrating use of the Tech Blog application was uploaded to YouTube.
-The (unlisted) video can be viewed at: https://youtu.be/-A7fg039kEc

 ---

 ## To Conclude:

-I hope that that this submission is adequate and appropriate, at this stage of the course.
+We hope that that this submission is adequate and appropriate, at this stage of the course.

-I believe that the project does fulfil the challenge requirements brief and serves a useful Tech Blog app.
+We believe that the project does fulfil the challenge requirements brief and serves a useful Tech Blog app.

 ---